 If you notice your cat limping all of a sudden, it can be a real cause for concern.
 If only kitty could talk: they could tell you what’s wrong, and all about the fight they were in or the fall they had!
 But since your cat can’t talk (aside from yowling for more food every five minutes), you’ll have to stick with our cat health guide instead.
 Below, we’ve outlined everything that might be wrong with your cat that’s making them limp.
 But don’t worry, because whatever the problem is, we’ve got the solution too.
-Read on if you’d like to find out more!
+If you find yourself thinking “my cat is limping and I don’t know how to help,” read on to find out everything you need to know!

 Why Is My Cat Limping?
 Top Five Causes

 - They have arthritis.
 As your cat gets older, they may start to develop arthritis.
 This condition is characterized by difficulty moving, because the joints have worn down and become painful.
 It’s the same as human arthritis!
 Your cat may have arthritis in one paw in particular, which can lead to them developing a limp.
 If your cat’s limp didn’t have a sudden onset, but developed gradually, it may be arthritis.
-How you can help: cat joint pain can be alleviated with supplements.
+How you can help: cat joint pain can be alleviated with supplements, including pain medication for cats.
 Since cats are so fussy, supplements like these taste like chicken- your cat will actually like them!

 - They have an infection.
 Another reason your cat might be limping is because of an infection.
 A paw infection is going to be the result of an open wound; it could be because of a fight, or because they stepped on something they shouldn’t have.
 But whatever the reason, the symptoms are normally the same.
 You’ll notice that your cat’s paw is red and infected, and smells like an infected wound too.
 Your cat won’t want to put pressure on it, which is why they start limping.
 Unfortunately, if you don’t do anything about it, it’s unlikely that your cat’s infection will get any better.
 It’s in their nature to groom the wound by licking it, which can actually make it worse.
 How you can help: You have three main options.
 First, you can use a basic antibiotic ointment.
 They work the exact same way that regular antibiotics do, and they kill 99.9% of germs infecting a wound (or infecting anything else).
 If your cat doesn’t like the idea of you touching her paws, you can use an antibiotic spray instead.
 These sprays make application nice and easy.
 Or if you prefer a more natural method, you could always pick a more natural alternative to antibiotics like this one.